 The Solway Coast is rich in a wide variety of shellfish, most of which can be benignly harvested for personal consumption.
 While the cockle fisheries are currently closed (though I doubt anybody would object to you gathering a few for your tea), spoot (also known as ‘razor’) clams, mussels, shrimps and winkles are there for all to mindfully gather.

-Want more information on Dumfries & Galloway?
-Have 10% off our guide:
+Want more information on Dumfries and Galloway?
+Enjoy 10% off our guide: